learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 So far, we've been setting the size of our child elements in a flex container by using the `width` and `height` properties.
-We can achieve the same effect using the `flex-basis` property, which determines the initial width of an element on the page.
-There are a few settings for `flex-basis` we can use, allowing us to handle sizing in different ways:
+We can achieve the same effect using the `flex-basis` property, which determines the initial width of an element in a flex container.
+Width, in this case, refers to the length of an element in the `flex-direction` assigned, so if `flex-direction` is set to `column`, `flex-basis` affects the `height` of each element.
+There are a few settings for `flex-basis` we can use, allowing us to handle sizing in different

-* `flex-basis: 100px;` - will give elements a set width of `100px`, if the container is set to `row`, or a set height of `100px`, if the container is set to `column`.
+ways:

+* `flex-basis: 100px;` - will give elements an initial width of `100px`, if the container is set to `row`, or an initial height of `100px`, if the container is set to `column`.
 Other units can be used here, such as `em`.
 * `flex-basis: --%` - will set the element to a percentage of a container size.
   Setting `flex-basis` to 50% on one child element, for instance, will cause that child to take up half of a container row.
 Set to 100%, the child will fill the